 - Avoid using copyrighted names in your website name.
 For example, if you're trained in a certain theoretical orientation, it's not smart to include it in your website name.
 Copyright.gov is a great place to check.

 - Catchy and Brandable.
 Select a name that you can branch out from.
-Also, there's evidence that a “brandable name” is a powerful influencer of higher rankings in search engines.
+Also, there's evidence that “Brand signals” are more and more of an important factor in search engine rankings.

 Naming Your WebsiteA Simple (But Powerful) Exercise

 At this point, I encourage you grab a beverage, take out 10 note cards or post it notes, and your phone.